 2. BJ Penn

-BJ Penn is, in the eyes of many MMA fans, one of the greatest UFC fighters we have ever seen compete who has a Korean descent.
-Though maybe not the best, BJ was a true fan favorite fighter who, while in his prime, was very exciting to watch.
+In the eyes of many MMA fans, BJ Penn is one of the greatest UFC fighters we have ever seen compete, and he is a mixed Korean descendant.
+Though maybe not the best, BJ was a true fan-favorite fighter who, while in his prime, was very exciting to watch.
 He was always ready to put on a show for the fans, which his UFC records are clearly showing.

 1. Kazushi Sakuraba